vicgc/recognise/src/plate_rec/README.txt

 You can choose other images that are in the test folder or other images that contain a spanish license plate taken from 2 to 3 meters.
-There are also some UNIX Bash scripts in the "utils" folder for Linux or Mac, that need Cygwin to run on Windows.
+There are also some UNIX Bash scripts in the "utils" folder for Linux or Mac.